Major in History with Social Studies Certification

 REQUIRED FOR SECONDARY CERTIFICATION (32 HOURS)

-SEC 421 - Student Teaching in the Secondary School (3 Hrs)
+SEC 421 Student Teaching in Secondary School (14 credits)

 FOR THE REQUIREMENTS BELOW, STUDENTS SHOULD BE IN CONTACT WITH A COLLEGE OF EDUCATION ADVISOR AS THESE MAY CHANGE WITHOUT NOTICE.